Met48/League-of-Legends-DB/README.md

   id: 133001 }
 ```

-## WIP Warning!
+## WIP!

-Be aware, this is in very early development.
-While it's already useful data, make sure to check out the Todo below.
+This is still in early development, so make sure to check out the Todo before using.

 ## Overview

-To get started just download an output file from [the output branch](https://github.com/Met48/LoLDB/tree/output).
+To get started just download a file from [the output branch](https://github.com/Met48/LoLDB/tree/output).
 Both JSON and YAML are supported; take a look!

 ```yaml
 champions: